1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 • Overeating or high-fat meals

-• Certain medications (pain relievers, some blood pressure drugs)
+• Some drugs (pain relievers, some blood pressure medicine).

-• Trigger foods like spicy dishes, caffeine, chocolate, or citrus
+• Attractive foods such as spicy food, caffeine, chocolate, or citrus.

 Treatment